 For more information, you can call your Idaho state lead contact at 800-334-4963

-Radon is a cancer-causing, radioactive gas that cannot be seen, smelled or tasted, but which causes thousands of deaths each year.
+Radon is a cancer-causing, radioactive gas that cannot be seen, smelled, or tasted, but which causes thousands of deaths each year.
 Tiny radioactive particles which make up radon gas get trapped in lungs, releasing small bursts of energy as they continue to decay.
 These bursts can damage lung tissue and lead to cancer over time, and children are more heavily affected than adults.
 The Surgeon General states that radon is the second leading cause of lung cancer in the United States after cigarette smoking, and everyone is a potential victim.

-Radon gas occurs from the natural breakdown of uranium in soil, rock and water.
+Radon gas occurs from the natural breakdown of uranium in soil, rock, and water.
 It can creep into any type of building, where it may collect until dangerous levels are reached, seriously affecting those who regularly breathe this deadly substance.
 It is estimated that one out of every fifteen homes in America has elevated radon levels.
 The only way to know whether your home or place of business is gathering radon gas is to have it tested.
 If radon gas is detected, there are relatively simple steps you can take to reduce the build-up.

 The amount of radon in the air is measured in "picocuries per liter of air" (pCi/L) or "working levels" (WL).
 There are many low cost "do it yourself" radon test kits available through mail-order or local hardware stores, ranging from short-term to long-term tests.
-Any test you buy should display the phrase "Meets EPA Requirements," or, if you choose to hire a professional to complete radon testing, be sure they are a EPA-qualified or a state certified technician.
+Any test you buy should display the phrase "Meets EPA Requirements," or, if you choose to hire a professional to complete radon testing, be sure they are an EPA-qualified or a state certified technician.

-Short Term Radon Tests
+Short-Term Radon Tests

-Short term tests stay in your home for two to ninety days.
+Short-term tests stay in your home for two to ninety days.
 Some common tests are charcoal canisters, alpha track, electret ion chamber, continuous monitors, and charcoal liquid scintillation.
-However, keep in mind that due to the fact that radon levels vary from day to day and season to season, short term tests are less likely than long term tests to offer you a true picture of your yearly average radon level.
-You could opt to use multiple short term tests over the course of the year to correct this problem.
+However, keep in mind that due to the fact that radon levels vary from day to day and season to season, short-term tests are less likely than long-term tests to offer you a true picture of your yearly average radon level.
+You could opt to use multiple short-term tests over the course of the year to correct this problem.

-Long Term Radon Tests
+Long-Term Radon Tests

-Long term tests remain in the home for more than 90 days.
+Long-term tests remain in the home for more than 90 days.
 Alpha track and electret detectors are commonly used for this type of testing, and should give you a good idea of your yearly average level of radon.

-If, after running a radon gas test, your results are higher than 4pCi/L, you should take another short term test just to be certain.
+If, after running a radon gas test, your results are higher than 4pCi/L, you should take another short-term test just to be certain.
 If levels are high, you will want to take steps to correct the problem before you or your family suffers health problems.
 Take action to reduce levels below 4pCi/L within several months if your readings are as high as 200pCi/L, and within a few weeks if higher.
 You should also consider testing your water if it is drawn from a well.
 If your well water is affected, radon gas can be released into the air while you shower, increasing levels in the home.
 There are also some less serious affects to swallowing water contaminated by radon gas.